Wentworthville - Westmead

 The level of residential development activity in Wentworthville - Westmead was found to be higher than 90% of real estate markets across the country

-Wentworthville-Westmead has experienced approximately 139 dwelling approvals per year over the past five financial years, totalling 695 homes.
-As of FY26, 17 approvals have been recorded.
-On average, 4.7 new residents have been added annually for every home built between FY21 and FY25.
-The average construction value of new homes is $370,000.
+Wentworthville-Westmead has received approximately 139 dwelling approvals annually over the past five financial years, totalling 695 homes.
+In FY26, 21 approvals have been recorded to date.
+On average, 4.7 new residents are associated with each home built yearly between FY21 and FY25.
+This indicates a significant demand exceeding supply, which typically drives price growth and increased competition among buyers.

-By 2041, Wentworthville-Westmead is projected to grow by 7,553 residents.
-Development pace is keeping up with projected growth, though increasing competition may occur as the population expands.
+With around 263 people per approval, Wentworthville-Westmead reflects a market in transition.
+By 2041, the area is projected to grow by 7,424 residents.
+Development is keeping pace with projected growth, though increasing competition among buyers can be expected as the population expands.

 Frequently Asked Questions - Development